NCAR/python-tutorial/source/tutorials/yourfirst.rst

 -----

-That concludes the "Introduction to Importing External Packages" section of this tutorial.
+That concludes the "Using a Built-In Package" section of this tutorial.
-You should now be familiar with importing external modules and some methods within the :code:`math` module - specifically the :code:`log` method.
+You should now be familiar with importing packages that you did not build and some methods within the :code:`math` module - specifically the :code:`log` method.

 .. see-also: